BikLab/MARS8180-EnvDataSci-Sp2026/Week1b-GACRC-overview.md

 ### Key commands for submitting jobs

+The GACRC using the Slurm queuing system, and some key commands you will use frequently are:

-`sbatch script.sh` - main command for submitting jobs (as shell script text files) `sq --me` - command to check what jobs you have running and have submitted to the queue
+* `sbatch script.sh` - main command for submitting jobs (as shell script text files)
+* `sq --me` - command to check what jobs you have running and have submitted to the queue
+* `scancel <JobID>` - command to cancel a Job; replace <JobID> with the numberical job number

 If you are seeing jobs with CPU efficiencies <70%, that is an indicator that you're requesting exceessive resources - may need to tweak your script header